daicikd/Banking-System/README.md

    - **Display Account Info**: See account details.
    - **Exit**: Ends the program.

-This project is a great way to learn the basics of OOP and creating interactive programs in Java.
+Building this project made me realise it is a great way to learn the basics of OOP and creating interactive programs in Java.
 </p>